 With the year-end almost upon us, we thought it would be a fitting time to provide you, our valued customer, with an update on some of the charitable activities of our owners, The AIM Foundation, as well as looking at some of the more local charitable work that our office team have taken part in.

 The AIM Foundation

 The charitable foundation that owns Cytoplan is The AIM Foundation.
-Our profits are directed towards the core objectives of AIM.
 They are an organisation concerned with nutrition, health and well-being projects, as well as supporting the most vulnerable in our communities, such as women suffering from domestic abuse in Essex.

 The mission of the AIM Foundation is to seek and achieve positive social change by funding organisations that work to address today’s needs and prevent problems arising.
 In order to achieve this overall goal, AIM has a strategy to proactively identify and fund three specific areas; Research and Policy, Prevention, and Support work.

 Across these strategic ways of working, the Foundation is currently focussed on: